 Review Process: Each submission receive peer review from no fewer than 3 reviewers from the Technical Program Committee who have been assigned based on their expertise , as well as a final review by the Executive Technical Program Committeere

-Final decisions on acceptance, oral and poster presentations will be made in July 2018.
+Final decisions on acceptance, oral and poster presentations will be made in ;ate June 2019.
+The deadline for authors to confirm or decline presentation is July 31, 2019.